-These juicy and rich Brown Butter, Hazelnut, and Cherry Clafoutis Bars are a celebration of all good things about summer, in portable form.
+These juicy, nutty, and rich Brown Butter, Hazelnut, and Cherry Clafoutis Bars are a celebration of all good things about summer, in portable form.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 It’s cherry season and I’ve been totally cherry obsessed!
 I think my son has a lot to do with it, because he’s been devouring bags and bags of them over the past couple of weeks.
 I’ve always been a casual cherry fan, but our household is now in love with them with a capital L.

 The cherries I buy disappear in a blink, so I’ve started squirreling away a few cups as soon as I get home from the market because I’ve been secretly conducting baking experiments with them.
 See, what I love most about cherries is that they hold their shape really well through cooking and baking, and I’ve always found that their deep burgundy shade creates spectacular-looking treats.

 One of the cherry desserts I’ve been making for years is clafoutis.
 It’s one of the few super-elegant French desserts that are actually easy to make.
 Cherries baked in a custard!
 What’s not to like about that?
 Though I do love the traditional form, this year I wanted to switch things up.
 I’ve been on a hunt for portable desserts—cookies, bars, and such—treats I can easily pack up for a picnic or bring to a friend’s house.
 So I wondered, would there be a way to make clafoutis portable?